ashirt-ops/ashirt-server/backend/pipeline_readme.md

-# AShirt Evidence Enhancement Pipeline
+# AShirt API Event System

-The enrichment pipeline enables external services to perform processing on evidence and have the result of the processing stored as metadata for that evidence.
-While the intent is for the service to add metadata for the given piece of evidence, the limitations on what a worker may do with the evidence are open ended, and restricted only by the limitations of the AShirt API.
+The AShirt API Event system enables enrichment and automation opportunties for your ashirt deployment.
+While this is primarily aimed at providing metadata for evidence, each worker in this sytem communicates via the API, and so has access to all API methods.

 Additionally, while AShirt provides some enrichment services, the definition is kept open so that you may create your own services, or use community-created services.

 ## A Word on Security

 Please review and consider each new service you add to your AShirt instance.
-These services can get direct access to your evidence, and via API, have access to a wide slice of your AShirt data.
+These services get direct access to your evidence, and via API, have access to a wide slice of your AShirt data.
 As such, it is important that any service you add here has been vetted by you and your team.

 ## Installing/Adding a Service